rjbultitude/theconditionalorchestra/README.md

 Consider only playing arpeggios when the inversions are being used

+Modulate padSounds volume/rate/pan for windy conditions - requires sounds to be assigned to master channel

 Update logic App Logic and spreadsheet

 Consider program reflow where only one master set of frequencies is used for all instruments.
 In this scenario the maximum number of octaves for _all_ sounds is determined and then one master array used for all (this is on `feature/webworker`)

-Modulate padSounds volume/rate/pan for windy conditions

 Test offline, bad connection states (after refactor of handleNoGeoData fn)

-Upgrade to google maps 3 : https://developers.google.com/maps/documentation/javascript/v2tov3
+May need to Upgrade to google maps 3 : https://developers.google.com/maps/documentation/javascript/v2tov3

 ###Bugs